Tecnikle/Adv-Data-Video-Game-Sales-Analysis/README.md

 This is important because it allows me to always have something new to find and show as different assignments are given instead of just rewriting the same find repeateadly.

 ## Markdown Link
-(This is the Rpubs link created when I published my R markdown document [http://rpubs.com/Tecnikle/1340228])
+This is the Rpubs link created when I published my R markdown document (Link to Rpubs)[http://rpubs.com/Tecnikle/1340228]